auth0/docs/articles/libraries/lock/v11/migration-guide.md

 Lock can be used to implement authentication in different ways:

-- In your application, to implement embedded login
+- In your application, to implement embedded login.

 - In the [Hosted Login Page](/hosted-pages/login), where you can use the configure Lock to behave in the way you need.